zlogic/voidreader/README.md

 Can work as a simple and permanent replacement for Google Reader and works with all email clients, even on not-so-popular mobile operating systems.

+It can also download the linked articles and turn them into PDF attachments.
+PDF are ugly (most CSS is ignored, Javascript is not supported), but allow to download items on a fast unlimited connection for offline viewing later.

 Installation
 -----
 1. Create a Google App Engine account and a new project